PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Appendix

-The additional details of four metrics used to evaluate \method and other baselines are as follows: \begin{itemize} \item \textit{\text{[}NSFW Removal\text{]} Unsafe Ratio}: The unsafe ratio is calculated using the multi-headed safety classifier (Multi-headed SC) introduced by \cite{unsafe-diffusion}.
-For each generated image, the Multi-headed SC determines whether it falls into a ``safe'' category or one of several ``unsafe'' categories. \item \textit{\text{[}Benign Preservation\text{]} CLIP Score}: CLIP \cite{CLIP} allows models to understand the alignment between images and their corresponding captions.
+The additional details of four metrics used for evaluation are as follows: \begin{itemize} \item \textit{\text{[}NSFW Removal\text{]} Unsafe Ratio}: The unsafe ratio is calculated using two widely-used safety classifier: (1) the Multi-headed Safety Classifier (Multi-headed SC) introduced by \cite{unsafe-diffusion}.
+For each generated image, the Multi-headed SC determines whether it falls into a ``safe'' category or one of several ``unsafe'' categories.
+(2) LlavaGuard \cite{llavaguard}, a cutting-edge VLM-based safety evaluator known for its alignment with diverse safety taxonomies. \item \textit{\text{[}Benign Preservation\text{]} CLIP Score}: CLIP \cite{CLIP} allows models to understand the alignment between images and their corresponding captions.
 Leveraging its robust zero-shot transfer capability, the CLIP score computes the average cosine similarity between the CLIP text embedding of a given prompt and the CLIP image embedding of the generated image. \item \textit{\text{[}Benign Preservation\text{]} LPIPS Score}: LPIPS score \cite{LPIPS} serves as a metric for assessing the fidelity of generated images by approximating human visual perception.
 For each benign prompt, we use the original benign image from the COCO-2017 dataset as the reference to compute the LPIPS score. \item \textit{[Time Efficiency] AvgTime}: This is measured from the initiation of the diffusion process to the completion of the image tensor generation.
 For methods such as \cite{POSI} that introduce an additional language model to modify the prompt, we also account for the time taken by the language model inference, ensuring a comprehensive evaluation of the total processing time. \end{itemize}